-Licensees under the RLA will be affected by the rules.
-There are currently 81 licensed entities.
+Individuals will not be affected by the rules.
+The costs they will incur are already addressed in the DMA.

-B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?

-Impact is expected to be minimal; licensees currently must comply with the RLA.
-The rules will provide alignment with the RLA.

-30. Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules.

-Little or no cost reductions are anticipated for businesses, individuals, groups of individuals, or governmental units due to the proposed rules.

-31. Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
+- B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals? - Impact is expected to be minimal; licensees currently must comply with the DMA.
+The rules will provide alignment with the DMA. - 30.
+Quantify any cost reductions to businesses, individuals, groups of individuals, or governmental units as a result of the proposed rules. - Little or no cost reductions are anticipated for businesses, individuals, groups of individuals, or governmental units due to the proposed rules. - 31.
+Estimate the primary and direct benefits and any secondary or indirect benefits of the proposed rules.
 Please provide both quantitative and qualitative information, as well as your assumptions.

-The benefits of the proposed rules will be to provide consistency between the rules and the RLA.
-Covered parties (i.e. licensees) will have modernized regulations that allow for consistency and clarity.
+The primary and direct benefits of the proposed rules will be consistency between the current rules and the DMA.
+The secondary benefit of the proposed rules is covered parties (i.e. licensees) will have modernized regulations that allow for consistency and clarity.

-- 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan. - The agency does not anticipate a significant impact on business growth or job creation/elimination in Michigan as a result of the rules. - 33.
+- 32. Explain how the proposed rules will impact business growth and job creation (or elimination) in Michigan. - DIFS does not anticipate any impact on business growth or job creation/elimination in Michigan as a result of the rules. - 33.
 Identify any individuals or businesses who will be disproportionately affected by the rules as a result of their industrial sector, segment of the public, business size, or geographic location.